veblush/veblush.github.io/_posts/2016-07-15-akkanet-online-game-works-for-the-last-2-months.en.md

 But this pattern causes programmer make a silly mistake like providing a wrong generic parameter.
 For previous case, wrong base class such as `InterfacedActor<GuestActor>` cannot prevent compiler to build it but will throw runtime exception.
-It's not good for safe programming environment so improved like following.
+It's not good for safe programming environment so it's improved like following.

 ```csharp
 public class GreeterActor : InterfacedActor, IGreeter {